sunil99/cto-coding-java-muserver/README.md

-# cto-coding-java-muserver
+# Coding Exercise: Product UI Microservice

+## Pre-requisites

+* JDK 21+
+* Maven

+The service is using mu-server as the web framework, however this has been abstracted away so you can focus on the coding exercise itself.

+### Reference
 mu-server documentation: https://muserver.io/

-## Coding exrercise: Product UI Microservice
+## Test

 You are writing a small microservice that provides UI-ready information about **Products** combined with **Inventory** data.